Sufficient principal component regression for pattern discovery in transcriptomic data: Empirical evaluations

 \subsection{Analysis of real genomics data}

 We analyze 5 microarray datasets that are publicly available and widely used as benchmarks.
 Four of the datasets present messenger RNA (mRNA) abundance measurements from patients with breast cancer \citep{van2002gene, miller2005expression}, diffuse large B-cell lymphoma (DLBCL) \citep{rosenwald2002use}, and acute myeloid leukemia (AML) \citep{bullinger2004gene}, and the fifth reports microRNA (miRNA) levels from non-small cell lung cancer (NSCLC) patients \citep{lazar2013integrated}.
 The features in $\X$ are gene expression measurements from microarrays.
+In the Supplement, we apply \methodname to predict COVID-19 viral load from RNA-Seq data.

 The phenotypes $Y$ are censored survival time in all cases, though some of the datasets also contain binary survival status indicators.
 Because the real valued phenotype is non-negative and right censored, we follow common practice and transform $Y$ to $\log(Y + 1)$.
 Each observation is a unique patient.
 The first breast cancer dataset has 78 observations and 4751 genes, the second has 253 observations and 11331 genes, DLBCL has 240 observations and 7399 genes, AML has 116 observations and 6283 genes, and NSCLC has 123 observations and 939 genes.